 This is how we are using the funding:

-employing qualified coaches to work alongside teachers in lessons to increase their subject knowledge and confidence in PE
+employing a qualified coach to work alongside teachers in lessons to increase their subject knowledge and confidence in PE

-employing qualified coaches to lead after-school sports clubs, open to all learners regardless of any disability or special educational need
+employing a qualified coach to lead after-school sports clubs, open to all learners regardless of any disability or special educational need

-engaging the least active pupils in after school/ physical activities, for example ‘Livewell’ and after school clubs
+engaging the least active pupils in after school/ physical activities, for example after school clubs

 providing high-quality training for volunteers, parents and carers, governors and adults other than teachers to run sports teams, after school clubs and assist in organising large school sports events